LOKE HOE KIT cello

 by The Straits Times as ‘probably the most visible local

 cellist to emerge' from his generation.
-Hoe Kit started
+He started playing

-playing the cello at age 12; under the tutelage of Herminia
+the cello at age 12.
+Under the tutelage of Herminia Ilano,

 Music.
-By 16, Hoe Kit was accepted into the class of
+By 16, he was accepted into the class of esteemed

-and assistant of the legendary Gregor Piatigorsky.
-That
+assistant and protégé of the legendary Gregor Piatigorsky.

-same year, Hoe Kit made his concerto debut playing Saint-
+That same year, Hoe Kit made his concerto debut playing

-Saens’ 1st Concerto with the Braddell Heights Symphony
+Saint-Saëns’ 1st Cello Concerto with the Braddell Heights

 In the USA, Hoe Kit studied at the Mannes College of